TransAmerica Bicycle Trail

 First bicycle touring route to cross the U.S.

-The TransAmerica Bicycle Trail was the first bicycle touring route to cross the U.S. It was developed and mapped by Adventure Cycling Association, and travels between Astoria, Oregon, and Yorktown, Virginia, along mostly rural, two-lane highways.
+The TransAmerica Bicycle Trail is the first bicycle touring route to cross the US It was developed and mapped by Adventure Cycling Association, and travels between Astoria, Oregon, and Yorktown, Virginia, along mostly rural, two-lane highways.

 History

-The TransAmerica Bicycle Trail began as the route for Bikecentennial, a mass bicycle tour across the country to celebrate the U.S. Bicentennial in 1976.
+The TransAmerica Bicycle Trail began as the route for Bikecentennial, a mass bicycle tour across the country to celebrate the US Bicentennial in 1976.
 The route was developed and mapped in the years preceding the event by volunteers and staff members of the organization Bikecentennial, which changed its name to Adventure Cycling Association in 1993.
 Over 4,100 cyclists rode at least part of the route during Bikecentennial, with 2,000 riding the entirety of the TransAmerica Bicycle Trail.
 Most of the riders were in their 20s and had no experience with long-distance cycling.
 They traveled in groups of 10 to 12 with leaders trained by Bikecentennial.
-There were few helmets to be seen and the bikes were often discount-store quality.
-But the equipment scarcely mattered.
-This group of people set out to have the experience of a lifetime and for the most part they did, learning about America and about themselves in a profound way.

 Since 2014, the annual Trans Am Bike Race is held on the route.

 Route

+Map of the TransAmerica Bicycle Trail across the United States.

 The route can generally be ridden between May and September and requires about two and a half months, depending on the rider’s average daily mileage.
-The current route length is 4,228 miles (6804.3 km).
+The current route length is 4228 mi.
 The TransAmerica Bicycle Trail was originally mapped with the intention of riding eastbound, but many riders choose to ride westbound.
 The route goes through several national parks such as Yellowstone and Grand Teton; small cities like Missoula, MT, and Carbondale, IL; and historical sites, especially at the route’s end in Yorktown, VA, in the Historic Triangle.

 Terrain

+Map of hilly conditions on the Trans-America Bicycle Trail, from a 1978 U.S. Department of Transportation report.

-Some stretches of the western portion of the route follow large river valleys and can be generally flat, but expect some climbing almost every day between Astoria, Oregon, and Pueblo, Colorado.
-The passes throughout the Rocky Mountains are generally long but not terribly steep.
-The descents from these passes are, of course, a blast.
-Most of Kansas is beautifully flat.
-Missouri through the Ozarks and eastern Kentucky through the Appalachians offers short, steep climbs.
-You might even have to walk up some hills.
-The Virginia portion of the route, surprisingly, has more total elevation gain than any other state.
-The route takes riders on mostly rural, two-lane highways to avoid traffic and big cities.
+Some stretches of the western portion of the route follow large river valleys, but the route generally includes frequent climbing between Astoria, Oregon, and Pueblo, Colorado.
+The Rocky Mountain portions of the route include long mountain passes, including Lolo Pass, Togwotee Pass, and Hoosier Pass.

+The route crosses the flatter terrain of the Great Plains in eastern Colorado and Kansas.
+East of the plains, the route becomes hillier through the Ozarks of Missouri and the Appalachian region of eastern Kentucky and western Virginia.
+Adventure Cycling's route data shows the Berea, Kentucky, to Christiansburg, Virginia, section as having the highest average climb per mile of the main route.

+The route primarily uses rural roads and avoids most large cities, though it passes through several regional centers, including Eugene, Oregon; Missoula, Montana; Pueblo, Colorado; and Carbondale, Illinois.